muthukumar41-dev/Diabetic-Retinopathy/README.md

-Here’s a comprehensive **README.md** file content for your project:

----

 # **Diabetic Retinopathy Detection System**

 A deep learning-based application to detect diabetic retinopathy from retinal images.
 This project utilizes a trained neural network model integrated into an interactive Streamlit interface for efficient and accurate predictions.